-This little cassette of music collected from cellphones has been in internet circulation lately (update — and the Guardian UK).
+This little cassette of music (“Music from Saharan Cellphones”) collected from cellphones has been in internet circulation lately (update — and the Guardian UK).
 Pitchfork did a nice write-up on the phenomena of “musical scarcity”, Rupture at Mudd Up! has given it some blog/radio play, and Portland’s own Gulls put together this remix of one of the tracks:

 Niger Autotune (Emsitka) — Gulls Edit